resolve109/study-aws-sa/aws-study-guide.md

   - Specifically designed for Microsoft Windows-based workloads like SharePoint that require Windows-native file system features
   - Perfect for migrations of on-premises SharePoint deployments requiring shared file storage
   - Superior to other storage options like EFS (which uses NFS protocol) for Windows workloads
+  - FSx for Windows File Server is the recommended storage solution for SharePoint in AWS, as it natively supports the SMB protocol and Active Directory integration required by SharePoint
+  - Compared to alternatives, it offers the best combination of performance, native Windows compatibility, and simplified management for SharePoint workloads
 - **FSx for OpenZFS**:
   - For NFS-based Unix/Linux file workloads
   - Does not support SMB